-A great-reads list wouldn’t be complete without a coming-of-age novel, and Shyam Selvadurai’s Funny Boy is a thrilling and honest exploration of a young boy’s sexuality amid political chaos and ethnic clashes in Sri Lanka.
+A great-reads list wouldn’t be complete without a coming-of-age novel.
+Shyam Selvadurai’s Funny Boy is a thrilling and honest exploration of a young boy’s sexuality amid political chaos and ethnic clashes in Sri Lanka.

 Beloved by Toni Morrison

-Okay, this one’s probably an assigned reading at most schools and colleges (as it should be!) but it’s non-negotiable to have this on our list.
-Beloved is an incredible powerful book that underscores how slavery has tainted America’s past and has seeped into the present.
+Okay, this one’s probably an assigned reading at most schools and colleges (as it should be!), but it’s non-negotiable to have this on our list.
+Beloved is an incredibly powerful book that underscores how slavery tainted America’s past and seeped into the present.

 The Help by Kathryn Stockett